-Note: To create a new assay, see Chapter 8, "Create and manage assays (manager/administrator)".
+Note: To create a new assay, see Chapter 8, "Create and manage assays (manager/ administrator)".

-c.
-If more assays are included in the run, repeat substep 3b for each extra assay.
+- c.
+If more assays are included in the run, repeat the previous substep for each extra assay. - d.

-- d.
 Click Next. - 4.
-In the Samples step, select the samples that you want to run with each application type of each assay. - a.
-Select the checkbox next to each sample that you want to assign to the application type of an assay, then in the Selected Assays pane, for the assay and application type that you want to use for the selected samples, click Assign.
+In the Samples step, select the samples that you want to run with each research application of each assay. - a.
+Select the checkbox next to each sample that you want to assign to the research application of an assay, then in the Selected Assays pane, for the assay and research application that you want to use for the selected samples, click Assign.